mriel/useful-links/README.md

 A great site to learn how Javascript works.
 It will go through how Javascript will execute and step through the code line by line.

+## [Spellbook of Modern Web Dev]

+An exhausted list of links for modern web development.

+[Spellbook of Modern Web Dev]: https://github.com/dexteryy/spellbook-of-modern-webdev
 [SlowmoJS]: http://toolness.github.io/slowmo-js/
 [Flexbox Froggy]: http://flexboxfroggy.com/
 [Learn HTML & CSS]: http://learn.shayhowe.com/html-css/